MrHaJu/Code-Institute-Projekt-3-PYTHON-battleship/README.md

 #### Accessibility

-* The game's text-based interface ensures a basic level of accessibility, allowing players with visual impairments to play.
+* The game's text-based interface ensures a basic level of accessibility.

 ---